Judge presses DOJ to make a decision on Andrew McCabe charges

 Anne Weismann, a lawyer for CREW, told Walton that McCabe has had "the sword of Damocles over his head," and the public should know what's been happening behind the scenes.

-"I would send this message to those in positions of authority in the US attorneys office and the Justice Department that on the next occasion if the government has not made a call I'm going to make a ruling ...
+"I would send this message to those in positions of authority in the U.S. attorney's office and the Justice Department that on the next occasion if the government has not made a call, I'm going to make a ruling ...
 I do think it's been a long time and this is just dragging too long.
-And those who have make these hard decision need to do it.
+And those who have to make these hard decision need to do it.
 And if they don't, I'm going to start ordering the release of information," Walton said.

 "So you all have got to cut and make your decision.
 It's not a hard decision, and I think it needs to be made.”